 After identifying the median employee based on total cash compensation, we calculated total annual compensation for that employee and the CEO using the same methodology we use for our Named Executive Officers as set forth in the Summary Compensation Table.
 We also added the value of employer provided health and welfare benefits and employer retirement contributions to both the CEO and the median employee compensation, as such benefits represent a significant component of our employees' total compensation.
-In 2020, our CEO's salary was reduced due to the business disruption of the COVID-19 pandemic.

-The median employee's total annual compensation (including health and welfare benefits and employer retirement contributions) in fiscal 2020 was \$72,584.
-The CEO's total annual compensation (including health and welfare benefits and employer retirement contributions) in fiscal 2020 was \$6,255,338.
-Therefore, for fiscal 2020, the ratio of CEO pay to median employee pay was 86:1.
+The median employee's total annual compensation (including health and welfare benefits and employer retirement contributions) in fiscal 2021 was \$72,625.
+The CEO's total annual compensation (including health and welfare benefits and employer retirement contributions) in fiscal 2021 was \$8,813,472.
+Therefore, for fiscal 2021, the ratio of CEO pay to median employee pay was 121:1.